-Enjoy these free downloads:
+Enjoy these free white papers as downloads:

 Integware has implemented PLM solutions in a wide range of organizations both large and small.
 Our experience has shown that PLM system implementations will not be successful unless proper governance guides the program/project, proper organizational support is put into place for the changes and supporting business processes are deployed.

 Read this white paper to find out some of the best industry practices that we use to enable success.

 Included in this white paper are metric claims from various industry sources and a discussion on how PLM can have an impact on these.
 Ultimately, each manufacturing company must decide what numbers to use in an ROI assessment.

 - PLM can help companies save up to 5% on direct material costs and 15% on direct component costs

 - PLM can help companies reduce scrap, excess, and rework between 40% and 60%